-- 4. EM Systems
+- 4. Understand how to utilize EM Systems

 - a.
 Features

 - b.
 Importance

 - 5. Know and understand the Federal and State rules for emergency preparedness

-- 6. Developing a facility specific disaster plan

-- a.
-Components

-- b.
-NW resources
+- 6. Identify the role of the Kidney Community Emergency Response (KCER) Coalition

 What is TEEC Texas ESRD Emergency Coalition?